 - Be aware of your market dynamics and sales cycles.
-For example, if you're an enterprise-focused business, enticing customers may take longer than expected and result in lumpy cash flows.
+For example, if you're an enterprise-focused business, winning customers may take longer than expected and result in delayed cash flows.

 - Investing cash flows: Rent, or lease, anything that you can get your hands on.
 Capex generally is an unnecessary luxury for young companies.

-- Financing cash flows: If, on the rare chance, you have interest expenses, be aware of their effect and, if appropriate, ensure that they are acknowledged within your burn.
+- Financing cash flows: If your business is financed through loan or bonds that produce significant interest expenses, be aware of their effect and, if directly related to your operations, ensure that they are included within your burn.

 Is a high burn rate necessarily a bad thing?